RainerRoss/Get-time-from-NTP-Server/README.md

 ## The idea

-There are requirements where the exact time is needed from an NTP server.
+There are requirements where the exact time is needed from an NTP server on a IBM i.
 Unfortunately I have not found a webservice for this and have decided to write a RPG program to get the time from an NTP service.

 ## How does it work